List of Peaky Blinders characters: Winston Churchill

 Winston Churchill (portrayed by Andy Nyman in series 1, Richard McCabe in series 2, and Neil Maskell in series 5–6) serves as the Secretary of State for the Colonies during the second series.
 He hires Inspector Campbell, a man he finds amusing but also a strong candidate for the job, to retrieve his stolen machine guns.
-Two years after Campbell’s death, it is revealed that Churchill continues to strike deals with Tommy Shelby, a partnership that remains mutually beneficial.
+Two years after Campbell's death, it is revealed that Churchill continues to strike deals with Tommy Shelby, a partnership that remains mutually beneficial.
 His character is based on the historical figure by the same name.

 Michael Gray

 Michael Gray (portrayed by Finn Cole) is the son of Polly Gray and the cousin of the Shelby siblings.
 He was taken from Polly at a young age and raised by his adoptive mother.
 When Polly expresses her wish to reunite with her children, Tommy visits Michael’s foster family and invites him to meet his biological mother.
 Michael reunites with Polly and becomes part of the Shelby family and the Peaky Blinders at the age of 17.
 He begins his journey on the respectable, legal side of the family business, Shelby Company Limited.

 After Polly is murdered by the IRA, Michael is devastated and believes that Tommy’s ambition and schemes led to her death.
 He swears revenge on Tommy at any cost.
 By the sixth series, Michael is completely estranged from the Shelby family and has moved to the US, where he lives with his son, Laurence, and his wife, Gina.

-During the series finale, attempts to kill Tommy using a car bomb.
+During the series finale, Michael attempts to kill Tommy using a car bomb.
 Tommy, who anticipates the attempt, has Johnny Dogs switch the device, and the resulting explosion kills Michael's associates instead.
 In the aftermath, Tommy shoots Michael in the head, murdering him.